New to Henna? Get Started Here!

 will be permanent!

-are different qualities available.
+there are different qualities available an it can vary year to year.
 It’s important to only buy henna from a

-reputable company that knows what they are doing and knows to properly store
+reputable company that knows what they are doing and knows how to properly store

-high quality pure unadulterated henna product.
-All of our henna is express
+quality pure unadulterated henna product.
+All of our henna is express shipped to

-shipped to us and stored properly.
-The ensures that you get the freshest
+us and stored properly.
+The ensures that you get the freshest possible product

-products will contain dangerous ingredients and should never be applied directly
+These products contain dangerous ingredients and should never be applied

 Safe natural henna will ALWAYS start off an orange color once the paste is